Sevamove/cpi-incorporated-salary/README.md

 You can get a `WEB3_INFURA_PROJECT_ID` by getting a free trial of [Infura](https://infura.io/).
 At the moment, it does need to be infura with brownie.
 You can find your `PRIVATE_KEY` from your ethereum wallet like [metamask](https://metamask.io/).

-You'll also need testnet rinkeby or Kovan ETH and LINK.
+You'll also need testnet Kovan ETH and LINK.
 You can get LINK and ETH into your wallet by using the [kovan faucets located here](https://docs.chain.link/docs/link-token-contracts#kovan).
 If you're new to this, [watch this video.](https://www.youtube.com/watch?v=P7FX_1PePX0)

 You'll also want an [Etherscan API Key](https://etherscan.io/apis) to verify your smart contracts.